-Consequently, we are led to the cluster representation of the Hawkes process and the related cascade of relationships among the Laplace functionals associated to a sequence of auxiliary point processes.
-Here, the process indexed by $m$ represents the progeny of an individual of generation $m$.
-The crux of the argument then rests on obtaining tight coupling estimates for pairs of such processes.
-This results in an convergence theorem which provides scaling constants, gives sufficient conditions under which the scaling limit exists, and characterizes its Laplace functional in terms of the unique solution to a nonlinear convolutional Riccati equation.
+Consequently, we are led to the cluster representation of the Hawkes process (similar to \cite{ElERos19}) and the related cascade of relationships among the Laplace functionals associated with a sequence of auxiliary point processes.
+Here, the process indexed by $m$ represents the progeny of an individual of generation $m-1$.
+The crux of the argument then rests on obtaining tight joint estimates for processes of different indices.
+This results in a convergence theorem that provides scaling constants, gives sufficient conditions under which the scaling limit exists, and characterizes its Laplace functional in terms of the unique solution to a nonlinear convolutional Riccati equation.
 The central condition on the array of excitation kernels takes the flavor of classical convergence of triangular arrays and is given in two equivalent formulations.
 Moreover, three alternative natural and easily verifiable conditions for the main theorem to hold are provided and discussed.